linagora/openpaas-esn/doc/REST_community.md

 - title: The community title
 - description: The community description
-- domain_id: The id of the domain the community is linked to.
+- domain_ids: The ids of the domain the communities is linked to.

 **Response Headers:**